 6. Wittenoom land may be taken under LA Act Pt.
 9

-(1) Wittenoom land may be taken under the LA Act Part 9 for the purposes of this Act as if for a public work as defined in the LA Act section 151(1).
+(1) Wittenoom land may be taken under the LA Act Part 9 for the purposes of this Act as if for a public work as defined in the Public Works Act 1902 section 2.

 (2) However, subsection (1) does not authorise the taking of the following interests in Wittenoom land under the LA Act Part 9 —